monkipython/IOS_CarService_User/README.md

 <br/>
 - Make sure Xmpp framework, Jpush SDK, and some other framework/SDK are imported to you project!
 - Profile should be change before executing or compiling.

+# NOTE: All the source code are for demonstration only.
+Please use it at your own risk.
+Thanks.